Nadjim Abdou: Return to Martigues

 After being released by Millwall, Abdou was re-signed by his hometown club Martigues, returning to France for the first time in eleven years.

 Abdou made his second debut for Martigues in the opening game of the season, starting the whole game, in a 3–0 win over Annecy.
-In a follow up match against Hyères, he scored his first goal for the club, in a 1–0 win.
-Abdou later scored his second goal for the side, in a 2–0 win over Pontarlier on 15 September 2018.
-Abdou established himself in the starting for the side throughout the season, as he made twenty–five appearances and scoring two times in his first season return at FC Martigues.
+In a follow-up match against Hyères, he scored his first goal for the club, in a 1–0 win.
+Abdou later scored his second goal for Martigues, in a 2–0 win over Pontarlier on 15 September 2018.
+Since joining the club, he established himself in the starting eleven and was appointed as their new captain.
+Abdou, however, found himself out of the first team, due to having injuries on two separate occasions.
+In his first season return at FC Martigues, he made twenty–five appearances and scoring two times in all competitions.

 At the start of the 2019–20 season, Abdou continued to regain his first team place in the starting line–up for Martigues.
-He also captained the club in the number of matches as well.
+He also continued to retain his captaincy as well.
 However, the season was suspended indefinitely on 12 March 2020 due to the COVID-19 pandemic.
 Eventually, the league was eventually cancelled on 30 April 2020, as FC Martigues finished fifth place in the league.

 In the 2020–21 season, Abdou appeared five times in the club's first six league matches of the season, appearing three times as captain.
 However, he found himself out of the first team after suffering an injury during a 3–0 loss against Monaco's second team on 19 September 2020.
+As a result, Abdou never played again for the rest of the 2020–21 season, as he made five appearances in all competitions.